 In punishment we argued that jurors had a duty, like soldiers, to hold the line.
 We had to make sure that before Smith could ever get to another child, she would have to come through us.
 Because the case was so intense, we also included some humor and described ourselves as the Dallas Cowboys’ offensive line (Crystal was 320-pound Andre Gurode because she was seven months pregnant and felt just as large as he is), and Smith was not going to get past our team without a fight.
 The jury came back with 70 years on the three counts of aggravated sexual assault of a child, 70 years on injury to a child causing serious mental injury, 20 years for indecency with a child, 10 years on injury to a child causing bodily injury, and two years on each count of endangering a child, plus $10,000 fines on each count.
 We requested that the aggravated sexual assault counts run consecutively, and Judge Isaacks granted it.
 We were very pleased with the sentences.

-Carey and her sister have since been adopted by a wonderful, caring family.
+Fiona and her sister have since been adopted by a wonderful, caring family.
 They joined a brother who is not biologically related but who had also been adopted by the same family.
-For the first time Carey has been able to know what it is like to have a real mommy whose love for her child exceeds all else.
+For the first time Fiona has been able to know what it is like to have a real mommy whose love for her child exceeds all else.
 She may have began life as Smith’s daughter, but her real mother, the one who gives her love and support and nourishment, is the one who adopted her.